Don’t waste your money on feather pencils, light-up pencil sharpeners, or pretty erasers that don’t work, teachers say.

 Dioramas and other 3-D projects provide a hands-on learning experience for students.
 Most teachers recommend having these items available:

-A ruler with English and metric measurements
+Ruler with English and metric measurements

-A four-ounce bottle of white glue
+A 4 ounce bottle of white glue

 Scissors (blunt ended for younger kids, pointed for older ones)